cfeng16/audio-visual-forensics/README.md

 ---

-Any questions please contact chfeng@umich.edu, I will try to respond ASAP, sorry any delay before.
+Any questions please contact chfeng@umich.edu, I will try to respond ASAP, sorry for any delay before.